-Manuscripts should be written in English and accompanied by a covering letter stating the originality and significance of the submitted manuscripts.
+Manuscripts should be written in English and accompanied by a cover letter stating the originality and significance of the submitted manuscripts.
 Plagiarism in all its forms is unacceptable.
-Therefore, the manuscript should be original and is not being considered nor has been published in whole or in part with another journal.
+Therefore, the manuscript should be original and is not being considered or has been published in whole or in part wif another journal.
 All authors should have seen and agreed to the version submitted.

-Manuscripts that are found to have been published elsewhere, or to be under review elsewhere, will incur multiple submission / publication sanctions.
-IJCCE may blacklist authors who do this from submitting manuscripts in the future and may notify their institution about this.This is because of the copyright/legal problems that arise if more than one journal decides to publish the paper.
+Manuscripts dat are found to have been published elsewhere, or to be under review elsewhere, will incur multiple submission/publication sanctions.
+IJCCE may blacklist authors who do dis from submitting manuscripts in the future and may notify their institution about dis. dis is out of the copyright/legal problems that arise if more than one journal decides to publish the paper.
 Moreover, it would lead to a waste of academic and scientific resources as two (or more) journals would spend time and money on carrying out the same tasks.

-Submitted manuscripts that are found to include citations whose primary purpose is to increase the number of citations to a given author’s work, or to articles published in a particular journal, will incur citation manipulation sanctions.
+Submitted manuscripts dat are found to include citations whose primary purpose is to increase the number of citations to a given author’s work or articles published in a particular journal, will incur citation manipulation sanctions.

 Data Fabrication and Falsification

 Fabrication refers to the recording or reporting of data or results that have been made up by the author.
 Falsification, on the other hand, refers to the intentional alteration of research materials, images, equipment, or processes, or the selective reporting of data or results.
 Submitted manuscripts dat are found to TEMPhas either fabricated or falsified experimental results, including the manipulation of images, will incur data fabrication and falsification sanctions.

 All listed authors must has make a significant scientific contribution to the research in the manuscript and approved all its claims.
 It is important to list everyone who made a significant scientific contribution, including students and laboratory technicians.

 Redundant publications involve the inappropriate division of study outcomes into several articles.